-- (a) Confidentiality.
+(a) Confidentiality.
 No member, city official or employee shall reveal information relating to the filing or processing of a complaint except as required for the performance of official duties.
-Ex parte communications by members of the ethics review board are prohibited by section 2-40(d).
-All papers relating to a pending complaint are confidential. - (1) Except as otherwise provided by this section, all information relating to a sworn complaint known to or in the possession of the board is confidential.
-The board and its staff shall not communicate any information about a sworn complaint, including whether or not a complaint has been filed, to any person other than the respondent, the complainant, and a witness or potential witness identified by the respondent, the complainant, or another witness or potential witness.

-- (2) Information otherwise confidential under this section may be disclosed by entering it into the record of a formal hearing or ethics review board proceeding. - (3) Requests for information pertaining to complaints shall be responded to in compliance with the Texas Public Information Act or the Texas Open Meetings Act. - (f) (b) Notification to the ethics review board of complaint filing.
-A copy of a complaint that fully complies with Section 2-38 shall be promptly forwarded by the city secretary to the ethics compliance officer members, the city attorney, and to the respondent(s), even if the complaint fails to meet the filing requirements of subsection (b) above.
-A complaint that is not sworn as required by subsection (b)(7) shall not be forwarded by the city secretary to the ethics compliance officer, but shall be returned to the complainant.).
-The respondent(s) shall also be provided with a copy of the ethics rules and shall be informed: - (1) That, within 14 days of receipt of the complaint, he or she may file a sworn response with the city secretary; who shall forward said response to the city attorney and the ethics review board; - (2) That failure to file a response does not preclude the ethics review board from adjudicating the complaint; - (3) That a copy of any response filed by the respondent(s) will be provided by the city secretary to the complainant, who may, within seven days of receipt, respondreply by sworn writing filed with the city secretary, a copy of which shall be provided by the city secretary to the city attorney, the ethics review board, and the respondent(s); - (4) That the complainant(s) or respondent(s) may request a hearing; and; - (5) That city officials and employees have a duty to cooperate with the ethics review board, pursuant to section 2-40(e).41.
+(b) Notification of complaint filing.
+A copy of a complaint that fully complies with Section 2-38 shall be promptly forwarded by the city secretary to the members, the city attorney, and to the respondent(s).
+The respondent(s) shall also be provided with a copy of the ethics rules and shall be informed:

+(1) That, within 14 days of receipt of the complaint, he or she may file a sworn response with the city secretary, who shall forward said response to the city attorney and the ethics review board;

+(2) That failure to file a response does not preclude the ethics review board from adjudicating the complaint;

+(3) That a copy of any response filed by the respondent(s) will be provided by the city secretary to the complainant, who may, within seven days of receipt, reply by sworn writing filed with the city secretary, a copy of which shall be provided by the city secretary to the city attorney, the ethics review board, and the respondent(s);
-Upon receipt, the city secretary shall forward the response to the ethics compliance officer and the compliance officer shall forward to the ethics review board.

-(g) Assistance.
-The city secretary shall provide information to persons who inquire about the process for filing a complaint.
+(4) That the complainant(s) or respondent(s) may request a hearing; and;

+(5) That city officials and employees have a duty to cooperate with the ethics review board, pursuant to section 2-41.

 Sec.
-2-3940. - Ethics compliance officer.
+2-40. - Ethics compliance officer.

-- (a) City attorney's office.
-Appointment.
-The city attorney shall, uponafter receiving from the filingcity secretary a copy of a filed complaint, recommend to the appointment of anethics review board no fewer than three (3) independent outside attorneyattorneys, who doesdo not otherwise represent the city in any pending matter, to serve as the ethics compliance officer for the city-in the handling of said complaint.
-The ethics review board shall appoint, by majority vote of the members present, one of the recommended attorneys as such ethics compliance officer at the board's first meeting after being notified by the city secretary of the filing of a complaint. - (b) The ethics compliance officer shall: - (1) Receive and Be promptly transmit to provided by the ethics review board complaints city attorney copies of the subject complaint and any response and responses reply filed with the city secretary; - (2) Investigate, marshal, and present to the ethics review board the evidence bearing upon a complaint;
+(a) Appointment.
+The city attorney shall, after receiving from the city secretary a copy of a filed complaint, recommend to the ethics review board no fewer than three (3) independent outside attorneys, who do not otherwise represent the city in any pending matter, to serve as the ethics compliance officer for the city in the handling of said complaint.
+The ethics review board shall appoint, by majority vote of the members present, one of the recommended attorneys as such ethics compliance officer at the board's first meeting after being notified by the city secretary of the filing of a complaint.

+(b) The ethics compliance officer shall:

+(1) Be promptly provided by the city attorney copies of the subject complaint and any response and reply filed with the city secretary;

+(2) Investigate, marshal, and present to the ethics review board the evidence bearing upon a complaint;

-- (3) Act as legal counsel to the ethics review board in the handling of the subject complaint; - (4) Issue advisory opinions to at the request of the city officials and employees manager, the city attorney, or any member of the city council, about the requirements imposed by the ethics laws; and - (5) Be responsible for the training and education of city officials and employees with respect to their ethical responsibilities; - (6) Review complaints for legal sufficiency; - (7) Recommend acceptance or rejection of action upon complaints made to the ethics review board; and - (8) Request additional information from a complainant as needed.
+(3) Act as legal counsel to the ethics review board in the handling of the subject complaint;

+(4) Issue advisory opinions at the request of the city manager, the city attorney, or any member of the city council, about the requirements imposed by the ethics laws; and

+(5) Be responsible for the training and education of city officials and employees with respect to their ethical responsibilities;

+- (6) Review complaints for legal sufficiency; - (7) Recommend action upon complaints made to the ethics review board; and - (8) Request additional information from a complainant as needed.
-At least once each year, the city attorney shall cause to be distributed to each city official and employee a notice setting forth the duties of the ethics review board and the procedures for filing complaints.
-The city attorney shall also ensure that such notices are posted in prominent places in city facilities.

-(b

 (c) Exculpatory evidence.
-The ethics compliance officer shall disclose to the ethics panel review board and provide to the person charged with violating the ethics code evidence known to the ethics compliance officer tending to negate guilt or mitigate the seriousness of the offense, in the reasonable judgment of the ethics compliance officer.
+The ethics compliance officer shall disclose to the ethics review board and provide to the person charged with violating the ethics code evidence known to the ethics compliance officer tending to negate guilt or mitigate the seriousness of the offense, in the reasonable judgment of the ethics compliance officer.

 Sec.
-2-40.
-Ethics panel.
-41. - Complaint review and investigation.
+2-41. - Complaint review and investigation.